 - Briefly describe the proposed program and how it addresses OSI-Baltimore’s programmatic goals.

-- Briefly describe how the organization, including in conjunction with the proposed program, coordinates or collaborates with other relevant organizations, community groups, community and civic leaders.
+- Briefly describe how the organization, including in conjunction with the proposed program, coordinates or collaborates with other relevant organizations, community groups, and community and civic leaders.

 - Confirm that the project will focus on Baltimore or, if state-wide, will significantly benefit Baltimore City residents.